pic pic

 Built-In In-Place Functions

-In Julia, many built-in functions that take vectors as arguments are available in two forms: a "standard" version and an in-place version.
-To distinguish between them, Julia's developers follow a convention that any function ending with ! corresponds to an in-place function.
+In Julia, many built-in functions that operate on vectors are available in two forms: a standard version that returns a new object and an in-place version that mutates its argument.
+To distinguish them, Julia's developers follow the naming convention that any function ending with ! corresponds to an in-place function.

-To illustrate these forms, let's start considering single-argument functions.
-In particular, we'll focus on sort.
-This arranges the elements of a vector in ascending order, with the option rev=true implementing a descending order.
-In its standard form, sort(x) creates a new vector containing the sorted elements, leaving the original vector x unchanged.
-In contrast, the in-place version sort!(x) directly updates the original vector x, overwriting its values with the sorted result.
+An example is given by the functions sort and sort!.
+Both arrange the elements of a vector in ascending order, with the option rev=true implementing a descending order.
+In its standard form, sort(x) creates a new vector containing x's elements sorted, but leaving the original vector x unchanged.
+In contrast, the in-place version sort!(x) directly updates the original vector x, overwriting its contents with the sorted values.
+Both functions perform the same conceptual task, but they differ in whether they allocate new memory or reuse existing storage.

 x = [2, 1, 3]